Rest, rehydrate, and gradually reintroduce gentle foods to recover fully after norovirus infection.

 Watch for alarming signs such as:

-• Bloody stools or severe abdominal pain;
+- Bloody stools or severe abdominal pain

-• Dizziness accompanied by fainting spells;
+- Dizziness accompanied by fainting or severe weakness

 Mental Wellbeing Post-Norovirus Infection